How to prevent your emails of landing in Gmail’s Spam Folder

 A custom email like [email protected] makes you look professional and dependable, increasing the chance that Gmail treats your emails as important.

-Step 3: Authenticate Your Emails
+Step 3: Authenticate your emails

 Your domain-based email works hand-in-hand with authentication records, keeping your emails secure and phishing-proof.
 Setting up domain authentication records like SPF, DKIM, and DMARC is a must to protect your emails from phishing attacks and improve your deliverability.